roblourens/vscode-line-filter/README.md

 - Focus the editor you'd like to focus.
 This can be an output channel as well.
 - Run one of these commands:
     - "Filter Active Editor"
+    - "Filter Active Editor In Place"
     - "Filter and Watch Active Editor"
-    - "Filter Active Editor In Place"
+        - Only supported for output channels for now
+        - It will only be watched as long as the output channel is visible.
+The TextDocument is disposed when the output channel is closed, so there is nothing for us to watch.

 ## Future work